awesomephant/untitled-coding-workshop/chapters/hello-world.md

 ## Set up the workshop repository

 I've created a git repository where we'll keep all of our work at [github.com/awesomephant/ucw-exercises](https://github.com/awesomephant/ucw-exercises).
-To contribute, you need to create a copy (or *clone*) of the respoitory on your computer.
+To contribute, you need to create a copy (or *clone*) of the repository on your computer.

 ### Clone the repository